fpdavis/Structure-Forge/README.md

   - Option: user-defined number of sides from 3 (triangle) to 360 (circle)
   - Editing handles and hit-testing for arbitrary polygons
   - Export implications for non-rectangular shapes

----

-## Notes

-- JSON format changes should be staged carefully (schema version + migration path) to avoid breaking existing saved projects once the tool is in use.